Risk vs. Change Averse

 The risk-averse mindset involves hesitancy to leave a current position due to the uncertainties and potential challenges of a new role.
 This mindset is often driven by fear of failure or concerns about the future.
 While this caution can prevent potential disappointments, it may also mean missing out on valuable opportunities for growth and career advancement.
 Key considerations for those with a risk-averse mindset often include compensation, job security, work-life balance, and alignment with personal values.

 On the other hand, a change-averse mindset involves reluctancy to step out of familiar environments and embrace new challenges.
 This mindset can be fueled by fear of the unknown or discomfort with starting over.
 Although resisting change may offer temporary comfort, it could also limit exposure to new experiences and opportunities that would be beneficial in the long run.
-Change-adverse candidates often worry about losing their current status or struggling to adapt to a new role.
+Change-averse candidates often worry about losing their current status or struggling to adapt to a new role.

 Questions Candidates May Be Asking Themselves